msped/contactbook/README.md

 ### Contacts
 ---

-**NOTE** - All of the below views require authorization.
-In Postman under Authorization select Bearer token from the drop-down and place the access token provided from the `/api/auth/token` or `/api/auth/token/refresh` response in to the input box.
+**NOTE** - All of the below views require authorization using the Bearer token.
+If using Postman under Authorization select Bearer token from the drop-down and place the access token provided from the `/api/auth/token` or `/api/auth/token/refresh` response in to the input box.
 Failure to do so will result in a response of `You don't have permission to perform this action` as you aren't authorized.

 `GET POST /api/contacts`
 - `GET` returns all contacts.